 Finally, nobody knows exactly when they are going to die or need assisted living.
 Whole life insurance can be transferred into a lifetime annuity that provides a guaranteed income to supplement retirement income or to help with the cost of assisted living.

-When it comes to financial planning you want the best.
+When it comes to financial planning, you want the best.
 Whole life insurance is the best way to keep more of the money you make, grow your wealth safely and have financial peace of mind.
-To get a whole life insurance policy crafted for you, schedule an appointment.
+To look into your options and get a whole life insurance policy crafted just for you, schedule a strategy session with our office.

-We will ask about your financial goals so that we can craft a good policy for you and find good whole life insurance rates for you.
-Schedule your appointment now.
+We will ask about your financial goals so that we can craft the best life insurance policy for you and find good whole life insurance rates for you.
+Schedule your strategy session now.